-Art in the Garden is supported by donations from people like you, OMA Center for Mind, Body and Spirit, The Neighbors Committee and The Presbyterian Women at East Liberty Presbyterian Church, Borland Garden, the African Healing Garden, WTAfter3, Pacific Playtents, CityGrows, Shadyside Worms, Choolaah, Just Harvest, the Window Box Garden Club, the East End Food Coop and a grant from The Heinz Endowments.
+Art in the Garden is supported by donations from people like you, OMA Center for Mind, Body and Spirit, The Neighbors Committee and The Presbyterian Women at East Liberty Presbyterian Church, Borland Garden, the African Healing Garden, WTAfter3, Pacific Playtents, CityGrows, Shadyside Worms, Choolaah, 412 Food Rescue, the Window Box Garden Club, the East End Food Coop and a grant from The Heinz Endowments.

 Send Us a Message